Week 23: Experts in authoritarianism advise to keep a list of things subtly changing around you, so you’ll remember.

 - Ivanka was granted China trademarks during dinner with Chinese President Xi Jinping at Mar-a-Lago.
 As reported in Week 22, Trump also changed his position saying China does not manipulate its currency.

-- FT reported Manafort stepped in to the China action, advising Chinese billionaire Jiehe on how to access to Trump’s $1tn infrastructure plan.
+- FT reported Manafort stepped in to the China action, advising Chinese billionaire Jiehe on how to access to Trump’s $1 trillion infrastructure plan.

 - CREW filed an amended complaint to its emoluments challenge against Trump in federal court, adding new plaintiffs who claim they’ve been “directly harmed by a loss of business and wages.”

-- Dow Chemical donated $1mm to Trump’s inauguration, then asked the regime to ignore a study on its pesticide which was “originally derived from a nerve gas developed by Nazi Germany,”
+- Dow Chemical donated $1 million to Trump’s inauguration, then asked the regime to ignore a study on its pesticide which was “originally derived from a nerve gas developed by Nazi Germany,”

 - Trump billionaire outside adviser, Steve Schwarzman, CEO of Blackstone which has significant holdings in China, stands to gain from US-China policies he helped to shape.

-- USA Today reporters pieced together that Trump companies own 400+ luxury condos and homes worth $250mm up for sale or rent presenting people, corporations or foreign interests an opportunity gain influence through purchases.
+- USA Today reporters pieced together that Trump companies own 400+ luxury condos and homes worth $250 million up for sale or rent presenting people, corporations or foreign interests an opportunity gain influence through purchases.

-- Further, since Trump launched his presidential bid, Trump companies have sold at least 58 units for $90mm — almost half to LLCs.
-Since Election Day, 14 units have been sold for $23mm — half to LLCs.
+- Further, since Trump launched his presidential bid, Trump companies have sold at least 58 units for $90 million — almost half to LLCs.
+Since Election Day, 14 units have been sold for $23 million — half to LLCs.

 - The House Oversight Committee sent a letter asking Trump for details on how and when the Trump will donate profits made from foreign government officials.
-Reps Cummings and Chaffetz signed the letter.
+Reps.
+Elijah Cummings and Jason Chaffetz signed the letter.

-- Despite denials by the Trump, Erik Prince’s had close ties to the Trump regime, including riding the Acela with Conway, providing advice to Trump’s inner-circle including Flynn, and entering Trump Tower through the back entrance.
+- Despite denials by the Trump, Erik Prince had close ties to the Trump regime, including riding the Acela with Kellyanne Conway, providing advice to Trump’s inner-circle including Michael Flynn, and entering Trump Tower through the back entrance.

 - As mentioned in Week 21, Prince had a one-on-one meeting with a Putin insider in Seychelles on January 11.
-He is also Betsy DeVos’s brother.
+He is also Betsy DeVos’ brother.